 Nebraska Wesleyan University has changed significantly in size and appearance since its founding in 1887, but it has remained steadfast to the principles of a liberal arts education in an environment of Christian concern.
-Nebraska Wesleyan is proud of its heritage and affiliation with the Nebraska Annual Conference of the United Methodist Church.
+Nebraska Wesleyan is proud of its heritage and affiliation to the Great Plains Conference of the United Methodist Church.
 The University embraces students, faculty and staff of all denominations and beliefs.

 The University Minister serves as the campus pastor and is available for personal counseling, religious and vocational counseling and spiritual guidance.
 Chapel services are held on Tuesdays at 7 p.m. in Miller Chapel, located on the first floor of Old Main.

 Find out more about University Ministries.